galves/vertx-mod-guice/README.md

 }
 ```

-Make sure that you include the name of the module in your [mod.xml for any module that needs to use mod-guice](http://vertx.io/mods_manual.html).
+Make sure that you include the name of the module in your [mod.json for any module that needs to use vertx-mod-guice](http://vertx.io/mods_manual.html).

 ```
-com.goodow.vertx~mod-guice~1.0.0-beta1
+com.goodow.vertx~vertx-mod-guice~1.0.0-beta4
 ```